ALIVEcorp/SoloS/README.md

 ## Overview

-Singular AI Systems is a TypeScript-based framework for creating autonomous AI agents with verifiable state transitions and evolving personas.
+SoloS AI Systems is a TypeScript-based framework for creating autonomous AI agents with verifiable state transitions and evolving personas.
 The system combines cryptographic verification, state machine patterns, and dynamic persona evolution to create reliable and adaptable AI agents.

 ### Key Features